High-octane thrills and spills are front and centre, but what else is new? Find out in our Need for Speed Rivals review...

 Need for Speed Rivals: Graphics

-Both current and next-gen versions of the game will be running at 30FPS.
+Both current and next-gen versions of the game run at 30FPS.
 Granted, this sounds a little bit low but in practice it wasn't noticeably slow, and the whole playtest was very smooth.
 Bear in mind that all though Forza Motorsport 5 will be running at 60FPS, Forza Horizon only ran at 30, and that played like a dream.

 Need for Speed Rivals: Tablet gameplay

-Need for Speed Network is a companion app, available on iOS, Android and also as a separate website.
-Calling it a companion app is a little misleading, as it can be played as a game in it's own right.
+Need for Speed Network is a companion app, available on iOS, and soon on Android.
+Calling it a companion app is a little misleading, as it can be played as a game in its own right.

-Best of all, you don't have to be connected to your console to do this.
-So you can interfere with your mates game from the safety of work, the bathroom or even potentially from another country.
+It’s a small detail, and one we can forgive when you don't have to be in a room with your console to do any of this.
+So you can interfere with your mate’s game from the safety of work, the bathroom or even potentially from another country.

 Need for Speed Rivals: Verdict

-That said, what Ghost is trying to achieve here is an experience that feels natural, rather than being set up.
-The idea is that you will just stumble across other players as you're trying to achieve your story-based objectives, and thus, what was single player suddenly becomes multiplayer.
+What Ghost is trying to achieve here is an experience that feels natural, where you just stumble across other players as you play.
+And thus, what was single player suddenly becomes multiplayer.

-Need for Speed Rivals release date: November 2013
+Need for Speed Rivals release date: Out now